dantrica/Streamlit_cement_impedance/README.md

 ## Usage instructions:

-The main functionalities of the software KDssZ are displayed in Figure~\ref{}, and enumerated according to the following list:
+The main functionalities of the software KDssZ are enumerated according to the following list:

 1. Push button \texttt{Browse Files} to upload \texttt{.txt} files with electrical impedance spectroscopy data.
 2. Help menu explaining the format files to be received; help hints boxes to report whether a file was added previously or it is already in the optimization zone; and help tips on buttons.